 In January, Kroger announced a new pilot program with startup Caper to test a new concept of what a grocery store cart can do.
 Equipped with a large touchscreen, the smart cart guides shoppers through the store by displaying items from their shopping list and locating where items are throughout the aisles.
 It enables customers to weigh items and skip long lines by checking out and paying right from the cart.
 This tech streamlines the shopping experience, making it more autonomous and convenient for customers eager to get in and out of the store quickly.
 Big picture, this technology has the potential to help stores reduce overhead, grow revenue, and utilize shopping cart data to help stores align their layouts with shopper preferences.

 When the COVID-19 pandemic hit, many people were worried about the need to sanitize their groceries before taking them into their homes.
 While we now know sanitizing every item in the bag may not be necessary, grocers have been given a stark reminder of the importance of keeping their stores clean.

 Badger Technologies introduced a new autonomous ultraviolet (UV) disinfecting robot that can reportedly decontaminate 40,000 square feet in roughly two hours, including shelves, aisles, and checkout lanes.
-As the pandemic continues, innovative cleaning technology such as UV Disinfectant will be crucial for grocers to protect the health of their customers and employees.
+With a sharpened focus on cleanliness, innovative technology such as UV disinfection will be crucial for grocers to protect the health of their customers and employees.

 4. Touchless check-outs are becoming competitive differentiators.

 At Shelf Engine, we’re energized by these and other industry innovations, but we also know that integrated technology won’t be enough for grocery to fully transform.
 Meaningful change will also require a shift in traditional ordering and stocking models.
-Our unique approach merges advanced technology and data science with a scan-based trade business model that eliminates the cost of shrink for our customers at scale.
+Our unique approach offers the informed decision-making of advanced technology and data science alongside a centralized approach where executives can align ordering with their key business priorities.